Skip to content

 Binding Required Services

-Service bindings provide the details about how to reach a required service at runtime, that is, providing the necessary credentials, most prominently the target service’s url.
+Service bindings provide the details about how to reach a required service at runtime, that is, providing the necessary credentials, most prominently the target service's url

-Basic Mechanism Using cds.env and Process env Variables
+Basic Mechanism Using cds.env

-At the end of the day, the CAP Node.js runtime expects to find the service bindings in the respective entries in cds.env.requires:
+At the end of the day, the CAP Node.js runtime expects to find the service bindings in the respective entries in cds.env.requires

-1. Configured required services constitute endpoints for service bindings:
+Configured required services constitute endpoints for service bindings:

-const { ReviewsService } = cds.env.requires
+.jsconst { ReviewsService } = cds.env.requires

-3. Service bindings essentially fill in credentials to these entries.
+Service bindings essentially fill in

 While you could do the latter in test suites, you would never provide credentials in a hard-coded way like that in productive code.
 Instead, you’d use one of the options presented in the following sections.